regnilk/bs-modal-laravel/readme.md

 ## Theming

-You can use different bootstrap themes for your modals and your modals trigger buttons : Danger, Dark, Info, Light, Primary, Secondary, Success and Warning
+You can use different bootstrap themes for your modals and modals trigger buttons : Danger, Dark, Info, Light, Primary, Secondary, Success and Warning

 ```html
     <x-modal-danger />